Palacio del Inka, A Luxury Collection Hotel

 Taken over by Spanish conquistadors in 1533, Palacio del Inka retains all the elegance and charm of its historic past.
 Graceful archways, romantic stone courtyards, pretty balconies and wood carvings are adorned with period furnishings, atmospheric lanterns, traditional artwork and antiques, creating a wonderfully authentic environment.

 There are 141 rooms and 62 suites with en-suite marble bathrooms, soundproofed walls and colonial styling which includes period furnishings, hand-painted frescoes, traditional art, lavish headboards and large comfortable beds.
 Amenities include Wi-Fi, alarm clock with iPod dock, LED TV, safe and minibar.
 Suites include the option for separate living rooms and butler service.
 All guests enjoy a complimentary buffet breakfast and the accomplished Inti Raymi Restaurant serves exquisite Peruvian cuisine, with a resident sommelier on hand to advise on wine pairing.
 Guests can also enjoy pre-dinner cocktails and post-dinner drinks in the atmospheric bar.
-For relaxation, the hotel has a hydrotherapy pool, massage rooms, steam room and sauna, while there is a small fitness center for those wishing to workout.
-For those interested in the hotel’s history, art and artifacts, informal tours are available.
+For relaxation, the hotel has a hydrotherapy pool, massage rooms, steam room and sauna, while there is a small fitness centre for those wishing to workout.
+For those interested in the hotel’s history, art and artefacts, informal tours are available.

 When not enjoying the hotel and its facilities, take to the streets of Cuzco to experience the cultural delights of this historic town.
 There are also plenty of tours in the surrounding area including visits to the infamous Inca sites of Machu Picchu, Sacsayhuaman, the Koricancha Temple, the Sacred Valley and the archaeological site of Piquillacta.